LegendaryLinux/AginahBot/README.md

 # AginahBot
-A Discord bot designed to help organize and moderate Z3R Multiworld Games.
+A Discord bot designed to help organize and moderate MultiWorld-Capable Randomizer games.
 Find it in use at [Berserker's MultiWorld Discord](https://discord.gg/B5pjMYy).

 [Click here to add AginahBot to your Discord server!](https://discord.com/oauth2/authorize?client_id=682767791585099776&scope=bot&permissions=285240400)